leeorf/gobarber/README.md

 # :question: About the repository

 This repository is divided in 3 different folders, each one containing more details about the technologies that had been used.
 - **Backend**: REST API built with Node.js and TypeScript.
 The API is responsible for the application CRUD, data persistent and to handle exceptions.
-The API feeds both the web frontend and mobile.
+The API feeds both the web frontend and mobile.</br>
 Too see the **api**, click here: [GoBarber Backend](./backend).

 -  **Frontend**: Web page built with ReactJS and TypeScript.
-The web page allows the barber to manage all scheduled services.
+The web page allows the barber to manage all scheduled services.</br>
 - [ ] *In Progress:*</br>
 ~~Too see the *web client*, click here: [GoBarber Web](../frontend)~~.</br>

 - **Mobile**: Mobile app built with React Native and TypeScript.
-The app allows users to schedule services with barbers registered in the platform.
+The app allows users to schedule services with barbers registered in the platform.</br>
 - [ ] *In Progress:*</br>
 ~~Too see the *mobile client*, click here: [GoBarber Mobile](../mobile).~~